saulpw/visidata/docs/display.md

 ## run()

 `VisiData.run(scr)` is the main display loop.
 It calls `draw()` on the top sheet, left and right statuses, and handles commands, until there are no more sheets.
-This times out every `curses_timeout`; everything is recomputed every frame if not cached.
-This keeps the interface 'live'.

 VisiData exits when this function returns.